What is a chimney fire? - Orchard Minds

 Can you let a chimney fire burn out?

 It is not advisable to let a chimney fire burn out on its own.
 Chimney fires can reach extremely high temperatures and may cause damage to the chimney structure, leading to potential hazards such as structural weaknesses or even a house fire.
 If you suspect a chimney fire, it’s important to take immediate action by evacuating everyone from the house, calling the fire department, and avoiding attempts to extinguish the fire yourself.
-Closing the damper can help limit the oxygen supply to the fire, slowing it down.
-Still, professional intervention is crucial to ensure complete extinguishment and assess any damage.
+Closing the damper can help limit oxygen supply to the fire, slowing it down, but professional intervention is crucial to ensure complete extinguishment and assess any damage.

 Where do most chimney fires start?